 Emerging Company and Venture Capital: Startup companies and investors rely on us to take their ventures from founding to funding to market leadership and successful IPO or sale.
 We regularly counsel emerging companies, entrepreneurs and investors on seed, venture capital, growth equity, venture debt and strategic financings.
 Our extensive experience advising emerging companies enables us to efficiently manage seed and venture capital financings and provide strategic value.
-We have handled more than 3,000 venture financings with total proceeds in excess of $30 billion since 2004.
-In 2015 alone, we served as counsel in more than 250 venture financings raising nearly $5 billion (learn more).
+Since 2006, we have handled more than 2,800 venture financings with total proceeds in excess of $35 billion.
+In 2016 alone, we served as counsel in approximately 250 venture financings raising nearly $3 billion (learn more).

 Our experience includes:

 - 1366 Technologies' $55 million second and third rounds;